v4iv/theleakycauldronblog/src/pages/blog/scraping-dynamic-single-page-websites-with-scrapy-and-selenium.md

 ---
 templateKey: article-page
-title: 'Scraping Dynamic Websites (Angular, React etc) with Scrapy and Selenium'
+title: Scraping Dynamic Websites (Angular, React etc) with Scrapy and Selenium
 slug: scraping-dynamic-single-page-websites-with-scrapy-and-selenium
 author: Vaibhav Sharma
 author_link: https://twitter.com/vaibhaved
-date: '2018-05-04T18:51:35+05:30'
+date: 2018-05-04T18:51:35+05:30
 cover: /img/scraping_dynamic_webapps.jpg
-meta_title: 'Scraping Dynamic Websites (Angular, React etc) with Scrapy and Selenium'
+meta_title: Scraping Dynamic Websites (Angular, React etc) with Scrapy and Selenium
-meta_description: >-
-  Scraping websites made with Javascript frameworks like Angular and React is not possible with Scrapy or Beautiful Soup, learn to do so with the added help of Selenium.
+meta_description: Scraping websites made with Javascript frameworks like Angular and React is not possible with Scrapy or Beautiful Soup, learn to do so with the added help of Selenium.
 tags:
   - scrapy
   - selenium